-Helping an elderly loved one with living arrangements can be quite difficult, particularly when medical care is needed or dementia is involved.
-Choosing the right facility takes time and proper research, but sometimes additional legal help is needed in order to act on behalf of an elderly loved one.
-Elder lawyers can help draft powers of attorney for health care and/or financial decisions.
+Helping an older adult loved one with living arrangements can be quite difficult, particularly when medical care is needed or dementia is involved.
+Choosing the right facility takes time and proper research, but sometimes additional legal help is needed in order to act on behalf of a loved one.
+Older adult law lawyers can help draft powers of attorney for health care and/or financial decisions.

-Elder abuse is one area that often involves litigation, mainly injury lawsuits against nursing home operators, family members, or others who are responsible for elderly adults.
-If you spot signs of elder abuse and have reported it, to no avail, you might consider talking to an elder law attorney about your legal options.
+Older adult abuse is one area that often involves litigation, mainly injury lawsuits against nursing home operators, family members, or others who are responsible for older adults.
+If you spot signs of older adult abuse and have reported it, to no avail, you might consider talking to an older adult law attorney about your legal options.

 Related Practice Areas

-If you or a loved one needs help with long-term care, elder abuse, Social Security, or other elder issues, consider contacting an elder law attorney in your area.
+If you or a loved one needs help with long-term care, older adult abuse, Social Security, or other older adult issues, consider contacting an older adult law attorney in your area.